cvertizb/frumbledingle/readme.md

 You've made it this far!
 But this is your next challenge!

 ## The Problem
 Frumbledingle Corp is struggling with its warehouse management, and has been looking for a developer to help.
 You need to create a small management app for their inventory.
-Part of this has been done for you by the last guy they hired - it's your job to finish it.
+Part of this has been done for you by the last developer they hired - it's your job to finish it.
 This will consist of the following:

 ### Data Operations
 - Create/Read/Delete operations for all different models